Icinga/icinga2/doc/3-monitoring-basics.md

 It also specifies that the host should perform its own check using the `hostalive` check command.

-The `address` custom attribute is used by check commands to determine which network address is associated with the host object.
+The `address` attribute is used by check commands to determine which network address is associated with the host object.

 Details on troubleshooting check problems can be found [here](#troubleshooting).